ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 In either case they can be compactly encoded, e.g. using CBOR encoding {{I-D.ietf-cose-cbor-encoded-cert}}.

 ## Payload formats

-Similar to EST-coaps, EST-oscore allows transport of the ASN.1 structure of a given Media-Type in binary format.
+Similar to EST-coaps, EST-oscore allows transport of DER-encoded objects of a given Media-Type in binary format.
-When transporting ASN.1 objects, EST-oscore uses the same CoAP Content-Format identifiers when transferring EST requests and responses.
+When transporting DER-encoded objects, EST-oscore uses the same CoAP Content-Format identifiers as EST-coaps when transferring EST requests and responses.
 In addition, EST-oscore allows the transport of CBOR-encoded objects, signaled via their corresponding Media-Type.

-{{table_mediatype_asn1}} summarizes the information from Section 4.3 in {{RFC9148}} in what concerns the transport of ASN.1 structures.
+### DER-encoded ASN.1 Objects {#der}
-Similarly, {{table_mediatype_cbor}} presents the equivalent information when CBOR-encoded objects are in use.
+{{table_mediatype_asn1}} summarizes the information from Section 4.3 in {{RFC9148}} in what concerns the transport of DER-encoded ASN.1 objects.

 |  URI  | Media Type                                    | Type | #IANA |
 | /crts | N/A                                           | req |   -   |